andre-paraense/launchdarkly_flutter/README.md

         android:icon="@mipmap/ic_launcher">
 ```

-You will probably need to insert the `tools` namespace as well, on top of your `AndroidManifest.xml`:
+You will probably need to insert the `tools` namespace as well, on the top of your `AndroidManifest.xml` file:

 ```xml
 <manifest xmlns:android="http://schemas.android.com/apk/res/android"